Horst Buhtz: Beşiktaş and Dortmund

-At the end of the year Buhtz went to Turkey and took over Beşiktaş J.K. with a contract running until June 1975.
+At the end of the year Buhtz went to Turkey and took over Beşiktaş with a contract running until June 1975.
 With Beşiktaş he finished 5th in the league, but the club won the Turkish Cup for the first time.
 Originally, Buhtz had intended to return to the Bundesliga in July 1975, but instead stayed on as Beşiktaş manager.
 However, in January 1976, Buhtz was sacked and in February took over as manager of then 2.
 Bundesliga Nord side Borussia Dortmund.
 This was not intended as a long-time assignment and in April that year Buhtz signed a two-year contract as manager of 1.
 FC Nürnberg, starting in June.
 Buhtz led Dortmund to a second place in the league, allowing them to take part in the promotion play-offs against the second-placed team of 2.
 Bundesliga Süd: 1.
 FC Nürnberg.
-In view of the fact that Buhtz had already signed a contract with Nürnberg for the next season, he was sacked before the play-offs.
+As Buhtz had already signed a contract with Nürnberg for the next season, he was sacked before the play-offs.